The Bilum Magazine Stories of Impact

 So, what we did was I went through my LinkedIn contacts looking for people I know in the movie space.
 We met for coffee with someone from Channel 9 who owns a media company.

 We met another guy here in Sydney who is a filmmaker.
-Raul started working for him on his movie for about six weeks.
-Raul was a roustabout.
+Richard started working for him on his movie for about six weeks.
+Richard was a roustabout.
 If someone needed a coffee, he got a coffee.
 He was on the set working with the actors and everyone.

 What do you enjoy about being a volunteer mentor?